DIY Painted Mid-Century Modern Dresser: Farmhouse Style

 Learn more in this post about how to clean furniture before painting.
 I went through a whole container of this stuff when we moved into our new home!

 And just for insurance against bleed through, we gave it two coats of shellac.
-Here’s more about how to stop stains from coming through paint.
+Here’s more about how to stop stains from coming through paint so you avoid this problem altogether.

 Painting Furniture Blue

 For the perfect shade of navy, we chose Midnight Blue by General Finishes in the Chalk Style Paint.
-Check out these navy painted furniture ideas!
+Check out more navy painted furniture ideas here!

 And check this post to learn more about the best topcoats for painting furniture.